 The film is finely acted, with John Wayne, Kirk Douglas, Patricia Neal, Tom Tyron, and Paula Prentiss in the leading roles.

 12 of 12

-Michael Bay's blockbuster set immediately before, during and after the December 7, 1941 Japanese attack tells the story of two best friends and the woman they both love.
+Michael Bay's blockbuster set immediately before, during and after the Japanese attack on December 7, 1941, tells the story of two best friends and the woman they both love.

 Heavily criticized for its script and acting, the movie, nevertheless, features the best re-creation of the Pearl Harbor attack ever put on film.